jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 The **Command Summaries** feature enables the recording of JFrog CLI command outputs into the local file system.
-This functionality can be used to generate a summary in the context of an entire workflow (a sequence of JFrog CLU commands) and not only in the scope of a specific command.
+This functionality can be used to generate a summary in the context of an entire workflow (a sequence of JFrog CLI commands) and not only in the scope of a specific command.

-Each command execution that incorporates this feature can save data files into the file system.
-These files are then used to create an aggregated summary in Markdown format.

-Saving data to the filesystem is essential because CLI command executes in separate contexts.
-Consequently, each command that records new data should also incorporate any existing data into the aggregated markdown.
-This is required because the CLI cannot determine when a command will be the last one executed in a sequence of commands.

 An instance of how **Command Summaries** are utilized can be observed in the [setup-cli GitHub action](https://github.com/jfrog/setup-jfrog-cli/blob/master/README.md#JFrog-Job-Summary).
 This action employs the compiled markdown to generate a comprehensive summary of the entire workflow.